What skills will I gain?

 International students can study the New Zealand Certificate in English Language (Level 4) if they do not meet the entry requirements for this programme.

-It is expected that you will study for 35 hours per week, including a minimum of 17.5 hours per week in structured directed learning, and at least 17.5 hours per week in self-directed study.
+It is expected that you will study for 37.5 hours per week.
+This includes 20 hours of teacher-directed learning and a minimum of 17.5 hours per week in self-directed study.

 You will study